Martan03/termint/README.md

 ## Advanced example:

-You can also create TUIs using this library:
+You can also create TUIs using this library.
+This example shows how you can use Block widget and add children to it and creating Layout:

 ```rust
 // Creates main block and sets its properties